 - “Alexa, search for Marvel’s Runaways”

 - “Alexa, show me channels”

 - “Alexa, play the next episode”

-To access NBC on your first or second-generation Echo Show devices or on the Echo Show 5 and Echo Show 8, head to the Alexa app on your phone.
+To access NBC on your Echo Show devices, head to the Alexa app on your phone.
 Tap “More” at the bottom right, tap “Settings,” tap “TV and Video,” select “NBC,” link with your television provider.
 Once linked, you can pull up NBC on your Echo Show by saying, “Alexa, open NBC” or say, “Alexa, watch TV” to select from any additional apps mentioned within this article.
 Once you’ve launched the NBC app, you can use the following Alexa commands”

 - “Alexa, open NBC”